mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 and complexity of the spacecraft and the capabilities of the shipyard.

-# S HIP DESIGN
+# SHIP DESIGN

 On average, assume that it takes one day per million Credits to build a spacecraft at an average commercial shipyard.
-At the Referee’s discretion, very large ships can be built in a modular fashion allowing simultaneous construction.
+At the Referee's discretion, very large ships can be built in a modular fashion allowing simultaneous construction.
 This means the total construction time can be reduced by up to 90%.
 This is typically done only on